Developing applications for Raspberry Pi or Linux

 Read More “Get language name and ISO code based on native language name”

-When you should NOT user jQuery.load function in your PhoneGap application
+When you should NOT use jQuery.load in PhoneGap application?

 In most more complex PhoneGap applications developers split app contents into several files.
 When these are truly separate “screen” of application, and are accessible via normal <a href=""> links, everything is fine.